 It is important for the Health and Safety of children that they wear footwear to and from school.
 This includes trips outside the school where sports may allow for bare feet.

 As staff cannot be responsible for the custody of valuable articles, children are advised not to bring them to school.
-Jeweler worn to school is dangerous during play, especially dangling earrings.
+Jewellery worn to school is dangerous during play, especially dangling earrings.

-There are to be no cellphones or other electronic devices at school.
+There are to be no cellphones at school.